 ASDF 2 implements its own portable syntax for strings as pathname specifiers.
 Naming files within a system definition becomes easy and portable again.
-See Chapter 11 [Miscellaneous additional functionality], page 64, merge-pathnames, coerce-pathname.
+See Chapter 11 [Miscellaneous additional functionality], page 62, merge-pathnames, coerce-pathname.

-On the other hand, there are places where systems used to accept namestrings where you must now use an explicit pathname object: (defsystem...:pathname "LOGICAL-HOST:PATH;TO;SYSTEM;"...) must now be written with the #p syntax: (defsystem...:pathname #p"LOGICAL-HOST:PATH;TO;SYSTEM;"...)
+On the other hand, there are places where systems used to accept namestrings where you must now use an explicit pathname object: (defsystem ...:pathname "LOGICAL-HOST:PATH;TO;SYSTEM;" ...) must now be written with the #p syntax: (defsystem ...:pathname #p"LOGICAL-HOST:PATH;TO;SYSTEM;" ...).
+We recommend against using pathname objects in general and logical pathnames in particular.
+Your code will be much more portable using ASDF's pathname specifiers.

-See [Pathname specifiers], page 23.
+See [Pathname specifiers], page 20.